 Peptide (C)REVAPITRGQGDQR, corresponding to amino acid residues 623-636 of human Plexin-A1 (Accession Q9UIW2).
 Extracellular, N-terminus.

 Western blot analysis of rat (lanes 1 and 3) and mouse brain synaptosomal fraction (lanes 2 and 4):1, 2.
 Anti-Plexin-A1 (extracellular) Antibody (#APR-081), (1:400).

 3, 4.
 Anti-Plexin-A1 (extracellular) Antibody, preincubated with the control peptide antigen.

-The plexin family are transmembrane receptors, comprises four subfamilies- plexin-A, B, C, and D. In human, three members of the plexin-A subfamily have been isolated- plexin-A1, A2, and A3.
+The plexin family are transmembrane receptors, comprised four subfamilies: plexin-A, B, C, and D. In humans, three members of the plexin-A subfamily have been isolated: plexin-A1, A2, and A3.
 Plexin A1 is encoded by the PLXNA1 gene.

 Plexins act as signal-transducing components containing transmembrane domain of six Gly residues constituting a GxGGGGG motif.

 Plexins act as functional receptors for members of the semaphorin family.
 Together they transmit repulsive axon guidance signals for semaphorins inside the axonal growth cone.
 The plexins act together with their co-receptors, neuropilins.
 Plexin-A1, in combination with neuropilins exhibits various functions in axon guidance, organogenesis, angiogenesis, tumorigenesis, and immune regulation1-3.